ghislainfourny/jsound-for-yaml/README.md

 - array types, to validate and annotate JSON arrays
 - union types, to combine several types and union their value spaces

+## JSON and YAML

+Note that a JSound for YAML schema can be used to validate both JSON and YAML syntax.
+Likewise, a "classical" JSound schema can be used to validate both JSON and YAML syntax.

 ## A hello world

 Let us start with a simple example.